-I also recall seeing Zoella making Tanya Burr’s triple chocolate cookies but I can’t seem to find the video on YouTube anymore.
-I’ve included instructions on how to make them further down in this post or you can find the recipe amongst other delicious bakes in Tanya’s cookbook.
+I also recall seeing Zoella making Tanya Burr's triple chocolate cookies but I can't seem to find the video on YouTube anymore so I've included instructions on how to make them further down in this post.

-Egg: You’ll need 1 egg for these cookies.
+- Egg: You'll need 1 medium egg for these cookies.
 This helps create that soft, chewy, bakery-style texture.

-Self-raising flour: It’s unusual for cookie recipes to call for self-raising flour but I personally think this is what makes Tanya Burr’s cookies so great.
-This helps them to become light and fluffy in texture.
+- Self-raising flour: It's unusual for cookie recipes to call for self-raising flour but I personally think it is a total game changer!
+This helps them to become light and fluffy without having to add any baking powder.

-Tanya also notes that you may need a small splash of milk to help your dough stick together but in my experience, it’s usually fine without it.
+- Milk: Tanya also notes that you may need a small splash of milk to help your dough stick together but in my experience, if your butter is soft enough, the dough usually comes together fine without it.

 Equipment